Baibhav008/Baibhav008/README.md

 <br/>
 <h2>💫 About Me: </h2>
-I am a Computer Science pre-final year student.
-I am a passionate and dedicated Android Developer with a strong foundation in <br>Java.
-I have a knack for creating functional and seamless user experiences on the Android platform.
-In addition to my proficiency in <br>Java and XML, I have dipped my toes into the world of web development.
-This has equipped me with a broader understanding of <br>how different technologies can work together, enhancing my problem-solving skills and enabling me to bring more innovative <br>solutions to the table.
+I am Kumar Baibhav, a final year Computer Science student at Vellore Institute of Technology.
+I have a passion for crafting user-friendly applications.
+Possessing strong expertise in Android development in Java, Flutter development (Dart), and the MERN stack development (MongoDB, Express.js, React.js, Node.js).
+Eager to leverage these skills and enhance my probelm solving skills to contribute to a team environment and build innovative, intuitive applications that enhance user experience.

 ## 🌐 Socials: